 This page covers kitchen work specifically in Thousand Oaks.
-For our complete approach — design, materials, and the full process — see the kitchen remodeling overview.
+For our complete approach to design, materials, and the full process, see the kitchen remodeling overview.
+Many of these projects pair with a Thousand Oaks bathroom remodel while the crew is already in the house.

 What Thousand Oaks Kitchen Remodels Involve